About the Journal

 Manuscript Submission

-Details of the submission and review process can be found at https://www.tcithaijo.org/index.php/ cdmh.
-The editor and editorials board oversee manuscript reviews.
-Once a manuscript is submitted, an editor is assigned to make the peer reviewer assignments through the double-blind peer review by at least three experts.
-The entire process ordinarily takes 3 months and revisions are often requested.
-Corresponding authors who require assistance in submitting their manuscripts should contact the Editorial Office via the website, https://www.tci-thaijo.org/index.php/cdmhor e-mail, [email protected] and [email protected].
+Details regarding the submission and review process can be found at https://he01.tci-thaijo.org/index.php/cdmh.
+The editor and editorial board oversee the manuscript review process.
+Once a manuscript is submitted, an editor is assigned to coordinate the peer review process, which follows a double-blind approach with at least three expert reviewers.
+The entire process typically takes about three months, and revisions are often required.
+Corresponding authors who need assistance with manuscript submission are encouraged to contact the Editorial Office via the website (https://he01.tci-thaijo.org/index.php/cdmh) or email at cdmhjournalricd2015@gmail.com.

-Abstracts and manuscripts should be prepared in accordance with the instructions including formatting of tables, figures, references and metrics.
-The editor is responsible for obtaining reviews and deciding on thedisposition of all manuscripts (acceptance, rejection, or requests for revision).
-(Reminder: It is important that the article has never been published before and notin the between time of submitting in other journal, notcopyright by other publishers)
+Abstracts and manuscripts should be prepared according to the provided instructions, including proper formatting of tables, figures, references, and metrics.
+The editor is responsible for obtaining reviews and determining the outcome of submitted manuscripts, which may include acceptance, rejection, or requests for revision.

 Publication Ethics